edionu97/wifi-analyzer/README.md

 sudo apt-get install libwebsocketpp-dev

 And after that build the solution and run the server.
-Run in the clinet folder the npm install, npm start commands.
+Run in the clinet folder the npm install, npm start commands..